Hello, how can we help you?

 Step 5 - Fields

 In this step, the fields of the form that is being imported will be displayed.
-The system will check if the fields exist in the table selected in the previous step; if they do, it will select them automatically.
+The system will check if the fields exist in the table selected in the previous step; if they do, the system will select them automatically.
 Otherwise, the field will stay blank in order for fields to be inserted in the table.

 Click on the Next button to continue with the import.